SalmonMode/activity-heatmap/README.md

 This extension contributes the following settings:

-* `defect-heatmap.include.pattern`: glob pattern for files to match
+* `activity-heatmap.include.pattern`: glob pattern for files to match
-* `defect-heatmap.exclude.enable`: enable/disable the exclude pattern (uses default excludes if disabled)
+* `activity-heatmap.exclude.enable`: enable/disable the exclude pattern (uses default excludes if disabled)
-* `defect-heatmap.exclude.pattern`: glob pattern for excluding files/folders
+* `activity-heatmap.exclude.pattern`: glob pattern for excluding files/folders
-* `defect-heatmap.extraGitArgs`: any extra args to pass to the git command for each line
+* `activity-heatmap.extraGitArgs`: any extra args to pass to the git command for each line
-* `defect-heatmap.countMatch.enable`: enable/disbale alternate method for determining line temp
+* `activity-heatmap.countMatch.enable`: enable/disbale alternate method for determining line temp
-* `defect-heatmap.countMatch.method`: base line temperature off of pattern matches, or line counts from command output
+* `activity-heatmap.countMatch.method`: base line temperature off of pattern matches, or line counts from command output
-* `defect-heatmap.countMatch.pattern`: pattern to use if `defect-heatmap.countMatch.method` is set to `pattern matches`
+* `activity-heatmap.countMatch.pattern`: pattern to use if `activity-heatmap.countMatch.method` is set to `pattern matches`

 ## Known Issues